keshavsingh4522/hacktoberfest/README.md

 if you fail to make 4 pull request then you cant get swags or t-shirts.

-i will recommend you make pull request to your own repo which is very very saffest side for you.. keep in mind that repo should have hacktoctoberfest topic..
+i will recommend you make pull request to your own repo which is very very saffest side for you.. keep in mind that repo has hacktoberfest topic..
 '''
 ```